 Designing a sensor grid according to the MITRE ATT&CK framework

 Sensor diversity and overlapping coverage is best.
-It might seem obvious, but if you were to compare the volume and quality of the sensor data you’d get from implementing tools from all the various NIDS, endpoint protection platforms (EPPs), URL filtering tools, and other security sensors, you’d find that all of them, used together, would provide tremendously deeper coverage across the entire taxonomy of attacks than any single data source.
+It might seem obvious, but if you were to compare the volume and quality of the sensor data you’d get from implementing tools from all the various NIDS, endpoint protection platforms (EPPs), endpoint detection and response (EDR) systems, URL filtering tools, and other security sensors, you’d find that all of them, used together, would provide tremendously deeper coverage across the entire taxonomy of attacks than any single data source.

 Because any individual vendor’s solution has the potential to miss particular attack techniques, this really is a case where “the more, the merrier” is true.
 What types of traffic are you monitoring?
 Does your sensor grid include east-west network coverage?
 The depth and breadth of information you are gathering is of critical importance here.
 Including solutions from multiple vendors can help ensure you against security flaws or poor signature-writing on one vendor’s part.